 - Providing residents and businesses assistance with mosquito problems

-- Setting up educational displays at various local events and festivals to promote effective mosquito control
+- Providing education and information at various local events and festivals to promote effective mosquito control

 - Investigating complaints about mosquitoes made by local residents